rlawrenc/cosc_304/labs/lab10/README_Unit13.md

 9. You want to switch back to the Application Express Authentication scheme.

-	In the application home page, click Shared Components.
+	On the application home page, click Shared Components.

 10. Under Security, click Authentication Schemes.